JanMiksovsky/blog/posts/2025/04-23 async-tree.md

 <img src="/images/2025/04/markdownTree.svg" alt="Tree diagram showing a root node pointing to three markdown files" class="screenshot">

 If all we want to do is traverse this tree, APIs like Node’s [`fs`](https://nodejs.org/api/fs.html) API are overkill.
 We just want a way of getting keys and values.
-This is much closer in spirit to a JavaScript [`Map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map), although to handle more cases we want our methods to be `async`.
+This is much closer in spirit to a JavaScript [`Map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map).
+Unlike `Map`, we can handle more cases by making our methods `async`.

 This is the [`AsyncTree`](https://github.com/WebOrigami/origami/blob/main/types/src/AsyncTree.d.ts) interface: